swaraj-khan/Calorie-tracker-with-DBMS/README.md

 Usage

+First you must have MYSQL installed on your computer and after that you much change the password to connect with MYSQL.

 Run the script and enter your age, weight, and height when prompted.
 Then, enter your activity level from the options given: sedentary, lightly active, moderately active, or very active.

 The script will then calculate your daily caloric needs and recommended nutrient intakes based on your input.